A Simple Plan (film): Music

 The score was produced and composed by Danny Elfman, who was drawn to the film after learning of Raimi's involvement; the film marks his third collaboration with the director.
 The instruments included alto and bass flutes, re-tuned pianos and banjos, zithers, and hand drums.
 The soundtrack album, titled A Simple Plan: Music from the Motion Picture Soundtrack, was released on January 26, 1999.
 AllMusic's William Ruhlmann wrote, "There are occasional moments that suggest the composer's more characteristic approach, but his writing is in the service of a smaller, if still intense cinematic subjects, and it is appropriately restrained."

+Track listing

 Release

 A Simple Plan premiered at the 23rd Toronto International Film Festival on September 11, 1998.
 On December 11, 1998, the film opened in limited release at 31 theaters, and grossed $390,563 in its first week, with an average of $12,598 per theater.
 More theaters were added during the limited run, and on January 22, 1999, the film officially entered wide release by screening in 660 theaters across North America.
 The film ended its North American theatrical run on May 14, 1999, having grossed $16,316,273, below its estimated production budget of $17 million.
 The film was released on VHS and DVD on June 22, 1999, by Paramount Home Entertainment.